 |Active on forum?||No|

 Unfortunately if you have visited hoping for an Abundance sign-up bonus, there is none to be had here presently.
-Bonuses exist on the platform: for certain loans you can receive an additional cashback once the initial target is reached.
+Bonuses exist on the platform instead.
+For example for certain loans you can receive an additional cashback once the initial target is reached.

 Abundance is relatively easy to operate from an investor point of view.
 Once you have signed up and passed the initial checks, you can fund your account either by bank transfer or debit card.

-There is no auto-invest options available on Abundance – mostly likely because loans are not high in number and also infrequent.
-However, there are three different type of accounts that can be opened, either a standard account which you can manually invest from, or you can hold your investment in an ISA or a SIPP.
-Standard accounts and ISA’s are fee-free, but the SIPP has fees attached, so please seek further advice to ensure that this is the product for you before opening.
+There is no auto-invest options available on Abundance.
+This is likely because loans are not high in number and also infrequent.
+However, there are three different type of accounts that can be opened.
+There is a standard account which you can manually invest from, or you can hold your investment in an ISA or a SIPP.
+Standard accounts and ISA’s are fee-free, but the SIPP has fees attached.
+Please seek further advice to ensure that this is the product for you before opening.

-There are two ways to invest in projects: either you can view projects that are currently funding and are available for investment: this screen brings up details about the project with a downloadable project sheet which gives more details about the loan and how it is to be financed.
+There are two ways to invest in projects.
+You can view projects that are currently funding and are available for investment.
+This screen brings up details about the project with a downloadable project sheet which gives more details about the loan and how it is to be financed.

 An additional way to purchase loans is on the secondary marketplace.
-This is slightly more complex than other secondary markets, and works on a bid system with reserve prices (similar to eBay).
+This is slightly more complex than other secondary markets.
+It works on a bid system with reserve prices (similar to eBay).
 So entering bids for parts of loans does not guarantee an acceptance.

 How are funds protected?